 Rodolfo is part of the design team for KGX1 “A New Workplace for Google” at Kings Cross, where he represents BDP on the change process of the project.
 Previously he was construction manager in Mexico, his home country, and has experience working in multi-disciplinary teams in order to deliver public infrastructure projects.
 He was part of the winning team for the previous Teambuild Competition 2018 and now he is a volunteer for the working party.

-Marcel holds certifications in Project Management (PMI), Architecture (SACAPSA/RIBA), Client Advisory (RIBA), and Business Administration (MBA).
-Marcel works as a consultant Senior Project Manager for Mace and sits on the steering committee for the Design Management Association.
-Marcel was part of the winning team, Consilio at TeamBuild 2018.
+Profession: Project Management Marcel holds certifications in Project Management (PMI), Architecture (SACAPSA/RIBA), Client Adviser (RIBA), and Business Administration (MBA).
+Marcel works as a Associate Director for Mace Project Management Consultancy and sits on the steering committee for the Association for Design Management.
+Marcel was part of the winning team, Consilio at TeamBuild 2018

 Profession: Chartered Structural Engineer